Harassment Charges 2C:33-4

 Local West Long Branch Attorney for Harassment Charge

-If you have been charged with harassment, possession of marijuana under 50 grams, stalking, terroristic threats or been served with a restraining order, the Law Offices of Proetta & Oliver can help.
+If you have been charged with harassment, possession of marijuana under 50 grams, stalking, terroristic threats, cyber-harassment or been served with a restraining order, the Law Offices of Proetta & Oliver can help.
 Our attorneys have been representing clients charged with criminal offenses in Courts throughout Monmouth County for almost a decade now.
 Our attorneys have the experience and skill set required to make sure these charges do not affect the rest of your life.
 Our attorneys have a reputation of aggressively and zealously advocate on behalf of our clients.
 To schedule a free initial consultation today please contact us directly at (732)858-6959 or leave us an email.
 We serve all of Monmouth County, including towns like Hazlet, Howell, Aberdeen, Matawan, Red Bank, Belmar, Manasquan, Freehold, Ocean Township, Wall Township, Long Branch and Little Silver.